Animenosekai/nasse/README.md

 - French
 - Japanese

-But you can create your own translation by subclassing `nasse.docs.localization.Localization`
+But you can create your own translation by subclassing `nasse.localization.Localization`

 ## Deployment